glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 Here {% katex %}Y{% endkatex %} is the column vector of Bivariate Normal Random variables,
-{% katex %}\mu{% endkatex %} the column vector of mean values and {% katex %}P{% endkatex %} is called the covariance matrix.
+{% katex %}\mu{% endkatex %} the column vector of mean values and {% katex %}P{% endkatex %} is called the [Covariance Matrix](https://en.wikipedia.org/wiki/Covariance_matrix).
 To continue the inverse of the covariance matrix and determinate are required.
 First, the inverse is given by,

 {% katex display %}
 P^{-1} = \frac{1}{\sigma_1^2\sigma_2^2\left(1 - \gamma^2 \right)}